erikvandeursen/spx/README.md

 - create new playlists based on audio features
 - refactoring the thing and tidy up some code :)

-For a working demo check Heroku (Spotify account required):
+For a working demo check Heroku (active Spotify account required): https://spotify-playlist-extender.herokuapp.com/